cfug/flutter.cn/src/desktop.md

 #### macOS

 The `.app` is self-contained, and can be distributed as-is.
+However, you should read through the [macOS-specific support](#macos-specific-support) section below to understand about how entitlements, the App Sandbox, and the Hardened Runtime impact your distributable application.

 `.app` 是自包含的，可以按原样发布。